sjaehn/BJumblr/README.md

 * Jump to the start of the respective step if "delay to start" button pressed

-## TODO

-* Optimize runSequencer code

 ## Acknowledgments

 * Milkii Brewster for ideas about principle and features
-* Rob van den Berg for the idea of the plugin name
+* Rob van den Berg for the plugin name

 ## Links